mwgeurts/viewray_radiso/README.md

 ## Installation and Use

-To install this application, copy all MATLAB .m and .fig files into a directory with read/write access.
-If using git, execute `git clone https://github.com/mwgeurts/viewray_radiso`.
+To install this application, copy all MATLAB .m and .fig files into a directory with read/write access and then copy the [snc_extract submodule](https://github.com/mwgeurts/snc_extract) into the gamma subfolder.
+If using git, execute `git clone --recursive https://github.com/mwgeurts/viewray_radiso`.

 To run this application, navigate to the installation path and execute `ArcCheckRadIso` in MATLAB.
 Global configuration variables can be modified by changing the values in `ArcCheckRadIso_OpeningFcn` prior to execution.
 A log file will automatically be created in the same directory and can be used for troubleshooting.
 For instructions on acquiring the input data, see [Measurement Instructions](README.md#measurement-instructions).
 For information about software version and configuration pre-requisities, see [Compatibility and Requirements](README.md#compatibility-and-requirements).